List of cheerleading stunts: Common dismounts

-Basket Tosses
+Basket tosses

-The basic basket toss is not a difficult skill, but it is one that involves significant risk if not performed properly.
+The Basket toss is not considered a difficult skill, but it is one that can involve significant risk if not performed properly.
 The name "basket toss" comes from the interlocking grip the bases form with their hands in order to launch the flyer.
-The flyer is thrown from a load in position, at which their interlocked hands rest at the belly button, and may perform skills or tricks during the toss before being caught in a cradle position.
-The positions listed here are some of the more common skills performed during a basket toss, however, there are many variations and teams are always working to create new and innovative basket skills.
+The flyer is thrown from a load-in position, at which their interlocked hands rest at the belly button, and may perform skills or tricks during the toss before being caught in a cradle position.
+The positions listed below are some of the more common skills performed during a basket toss.
+However, there are many variations.
+Teams are always working to create new and innovative basket skills.
 Basket tosses are enforced to only be thrown while cheerleaders are on a soft surface to ensure safety.